-District Response: Parents are provided with evaluation information and service options during results meetings held at each school.
+Parents are provided with evaluation information and service options during results meetings held near the end of each school year.
 A folder is made for each student which includes referral and consent forms, testing protocols and results, as well as the Differentiated Education Plan, as listed on the AIG Folder Checklist.
 This folder is kept in the front office and transitions from school to school so as to stay with the student throughout their school career.
 Parent meetings are held at the beginning of each school year to formulate Differentiated Education Plans.
 Parents and students are involved in developing and documenting Differentiated Education Plans.